abuiles/ember-101/hands-on.md

 </table>
 ~~~~~~~~

-Refreshing the friend profile won't render anything because we don't
-have a page for adding new articles, but let's play a little with the
+If our friend doesn't have articles yet, we can use some help from the
-**ember-inspector** and add some articles manually.
+**ember-inspector** and add some manually.

 Let's open the **ember-inspector** and select the model from the route
 *friends.show**:

 ![Select Friend Model](images/select-friend.png)

-Once we have the instance of the friend assigned to the variable $E,
+Once we have the instance of the friend assigned to the variable **$E**,
 let's run on the browser's console the following:

 ~~~~~~~~